 Thankfully, poaching is not a problem in the Gir Forest at the moment, due to dedicated and skilled forest rangers but it is always a potential concern with such precious wildlife.
 ZSL worked with the Gir’s rangers to implement a new patrol based monitoring system to give staff clearer and more scientific data on what is happening in the protected area, helping to identify threats and monitor activity.

 SMART (Spatial Monitoring and Reporting Tool) was developed by conservation organisations including ZSL and is a combination of software, training materials and patrolling standards to establish effective patrolling systems, monitor wildlife populations and movements and identify threats such as poaching or disease.

 Find out more about how ZSL trained Gir forest rangers in this blog.
 Learn more about SMART and where it is being used around the world to support conservation.

 Living alongside human populations, Asiatic lions in the Gir face threats from human activity.
 Local communities in and around the Gir Forest have learned to share their space with the growing lion population, however, in the past animals got trapped in local wells, or have come into conflict with humans.

-Vets from ZSL worked with local vet teams to help them rescue and rehabilitate injured or trapped lions, shared knowledge and are helping to get systems in place to manage any potential disease outbreak which could wipe out the remaining Gir lions.
+Vets from ZSL worked with local vet teams to share knowledge and help get systems in place to manage any potential disease outbreak which could wipe out the remaining Gir lions.